SekouDiaoNlp/pylexique/README.rst

 * orthrenv: reverse orthographic form
 * phonrenv: reversed phonological form
 * orthosyll: syllable orthographic form
+* cgramortho: the different grammatical category for a given orthographic representation
+* deflem: the percentage of people who said they knew the lemma of the word
+* defobs: the size of the sample from which 'deflem' is derived
+* old20:  orthographic Levenshtein Distance
+* pld20: phonological Levenshtein Distance
+* morphoder: inflectional morphology
+* nbmorph: the number of morphemes directly computed from 'morphoder'

 You can find all the relevant information in the `official documentation of Lexique383`_